Duchesne River Formation: Brennan Basin Member

+Dry Gulch Creek Member

-?Hypertragulid sp.Dry Gulch Creek Member: Named for Dry CGulch Creek, Uintah County.
+Named for Dry Gulch Creek in Uintah County.
 Consists of pale red, olive gray to yellow brown, coarse, medium, fine to very fine grained, thin-, thick to very thick bedded, massive, moderately to poorly sorted sandstone that may be horizontally or cross stratified and red, gray to brown, very thin, thin- to thick-bedded, moderately to poorly sorted claystone that may be nodular, micaceous, or laminated.
 Contains plant remains and a sparse vertebrate fauna.